jessonfoo/p002/week_6/7_cultural_blog.md

 ## Release 3: Submit
-Link to your blog on the index of your site and sync your changes.
+Link to your blog on the index of your github.io site and push your changes.

 Share your blog on the google+ community under "Blog Posts!"
 Read others blogs.
 What did you like about them?